Dieseling

+An alternative solution is a pipe which admits air into the intake manifold when a solenoid is de-energized.
+This allows intake air to bypass the carburetor, drawing in no fuel and greatly weakening the air-fuel mixture to the point where the engine cannot continue to run.
+This method was employed in the MG Metro 1300.

 Dieseling (in the sense of engine run-on, and disregarding combustible gaseous mixtures via the air intake) can also occur in diesel engines, when the piston or seals fail due to overheating, admitting engine oil into the cylinder.
 A structurally failing diesel engine will often accelerate when the throttle is released, even after fuel injection is switched off.

 Some carbureted engines have low-pressure fuel pumps: they are typically designed only to overcome a loss of suction in the fuel line near the engine due to fuel evaporation in hot weather, to supply sufficient fuel to maintain stoichiometric combustion under heavy load with wide-open throttle, or a combination of the two.
 Fuel demand is low at idle and there is more than enough manifold vacuum to draw sufficient fuel for combustion, even if the fuel pump is switched off.

 Gasoline engines that are much smaller than the typical automotive engine are usually carbureted for economic and engineering reasons.
 Dieseling can occur in such engines.
 These engines include those installed in small generators, mopeds, scooters, small motorcycles, all-terrain vehicles, and most lawn and garden power tools.